Power Outages, Who to Call When the Power Goes Out

 When to call the electricity company.

-If resetting the breakers does not resolve the problem, then call your electricity company and see if there is a problem.
+If resetting the breakers does not resolve the problem, then call your electricity company and see if there is a problem with my bill payment.
 If they do not see that the problem is on their end, my suggestion is for you to contact the utility.

 When to contact the utility company.